brucou/-rxcc-state/README.md

   </dd>
   <dt>terminal state</dt>
   <dd>the terminal state is a control state from which the machine is not meant to transition
   from.
-This correspond to a designed or anticipated end of run of the state machine.
+This corresponds to a designed or anticipated end of run of the state machine.
   <dt>history state</dt>
   <dd>Semantics for the history state may vary according to the intended application of
   hierarchical automata.
 In our restrictive context, the history state allows to transition back